saurabhkemekar/Puzzle/README.md

 # Puzzle
-sudoku generator and solver and ////black jack  game
+### sudoku generator and solver and black jack  game